 Heeding God's call, Greg immediately enrolled in Baptist Bible College in Springfield, Missouri, to begin his formal education.
 Soon afterwards, he began leading the College & Career Ministry at Park Crest Baptist Church in Springfield, Missouri.
 After graduating Summa Cum Laude, Greg joined the full-time pastoral staff at Park Crest Baptist as the Associate Pastor. in July 2012, Greg was led by God to return to Battlefield Baptist Church as the Assistant Pastor.
 In November 2013, the congregation voted by an overwhelming majority to call Greg as the Senior Pastor of Battlefield Baptist Church.

 Greg and his wife Krista have been married for more than 27 years, and have two boys, Colby and Casey.
 Colby is a graduate of Liberty University, married to his multi-talented wife, Taylor, and now serves on staff at Battlefield Baptist Church also.
-Casey is a bright and very energetic Senior in High School.
+Casey will be a Freshman at West Virginia University this Fall, majoring in Mechanical Engineering.
 The Corcorans have also been blessed by God over the past 11 years with Lauren, the "daughter" they always wanted.
 She is 29 years old now, resides in Florida, and has been assisting with a new church plant.